 To create an energy model, hundreds of entries are made into an approved Home Energy Rating System software program.
 Each entry is

 a data point used to inform the computer model of features affecting the building's energy consumption, such as the specifications for floors, walls, roofs, insulation, windows, etc. The complete set of entries results in an accurate model of how the home responds to its environment in terms of energy consumption.
-For a list of entries into one of the widely-used modeling program, REM/Rate, click here.

 HOT WATER SYSTEMS